 I think your own internal attitude is hugely impactful and more important than anything else.
 Acting afraid or suspicious will lead to people treating you less respectfully.
 Walking tall in sensible shoes, wearing an attractive, but not overly body-conscious outfit (most cultures show more respect for well-dressed, but not flashily dressed people), and conducting yourself with a smile and confident demeanor goes further than anything else.
 Walking and acting like you fit in will make you less interesting — and therefore less of a target.

-If someone is pestering you, a loudish, definitive, "NO, GRACIAS!"(Or whatever "No thank you" is in the local language ...
-I wrote this for Robin) is usually enough.
+If someone is pestering you, a loudish, definitive, "NO, GRACIAS!"(Or whatever "No thank you" is in the local language) is usually enough.
 Women can be less likely to speak loudly or stand their ground, but taking a firm stance and looking someone directly in the eye, (rather than avoiding their eyes or trying to slump away) is a better tack.
 It conveys power and assurance, without being insulting or making it seem like you are afraid or unsure.

 Secure your bag and then don't worry about it:

-I always carry a large bag that zips or closes, usually slung across my body — which gives me room to get into the bag without taking it off (convenient) and also deters anyone from even thinking about ripping it off as they zoom by on a motorcycle or run off with it.
+I always carry a large bag that zips or closes, usually slung across my body — which gives me room to get into the bag without taking it off (convenient) and also deters anyone from even thinking about ripping it off as they zoom by on a motorcycle or on foot.
 Less fussing and worrying over your bag is always a good thing.
 My grandma, a solo traveler herself, taught me this.
 She would also keep a file card with exchange rates pinned to a convenient place in her bag so she wouldn't be taken advantage of when shopping!

 Nix the fancy jewelry: